ANCPLabOldenburg/bids_manager_documentation/book/editor.md

 <img src="../static/editor/02_bidsplorer.png" alt="bidsplorer" width="250px" align="center">

+* `.bids_manager:` Hidden folder, it contains:
+ *  **"subject_mapping.tsv":** simple list of all subjects, without age and gender.
+ *  **"subject_summary.tsv":** all data scanned, metada and sequences types, and the rules to include it or not.
+* `.heudiconv`: stores the heudiconv files used for the conversion heuristics.
 * **Metadata:** Double-click on the `json` and `tsv` files to open them.
 Then, you can scroll through their contents and make edits:
   * For `json` files, you can easily `Add` and `Delete Fields`.
   * For `tsv` file, you can `Add` and `Remove` `Columns` and `Rows`.